AbESTT-II

 Study Summary

-• Abciximab significantly increased symptomatic or fatal intracranial hemorrhage within 5 days: 5.5% vs 0.5% in the primary cohort (P=0.002)
+• Abciximab significantly increased symptomatic or fatal intracranial hemorrhage within 5 days in the primary cohort: 5.5% vs 0.5% (P=0.002); companion and wake-up cohorts trended higher but did not reach significance (P=0.309 and P=0.347)

-• Wake-up stroke patients treated with abciximab had hemorrhage rates of 13.6% vs 5% for placebo
+• Wake-up stroke patients treated with abciximab had hemorrhage rates of 13.6% vs 5.0% for placebo (small subgroup)

 Intervention

-Intravenous abciximab (0.25 mg/kg bolus followed by 12-hour infusion at 0.125 μg/kg per minute) vs identically appearing placebo, administered within 5 hours of stroke onset
+Intravenous abciximab (0.25 mg/kg bolus followed by 12-hour infusion at 0.125 μg/kg per minute) vs identically appearing placebo.
+Primary cohort: administered within 5 hours of stroke onset.
+Companion cohort: treated 5 to 6 hours after stroke onset, or within 3 hours of stroke present on awakening (wake-up subgroup).

 Inclusion Criteria